HectorSantoyo/NutriApp/README.md

 # NutriApp
-Web app to manage med appointments and patients.
+Web app to manage medical appointments and patients.